Établissement

 2100100001000000100000000100000000001000…

-With the substitution 1 -> 12; 2 -> 1, starting from 1, we obtain the "numbers" 12, 121, 12112, etc. We write down their lengths: 1, 2, 3, 5, 8, etc. Is there a way of calculating these
+With the substitution 1 -> 12; 2 -> 1, starting from 1, we obtain the "numbers" 12, 121, 12112, etc. We write down their lengths: 1, 2, 3, 5, 8, etc. Is there a way of calculating these lengths without using substitution (which saves a lot of time)?

 Type de présentation au congrès